Aerial photo of scrubby farm land with a small shed and some old stone walls

 Conclusion

-In conclusion, the use of drone-based LiDAR technology to map farms and measure carbon sequestration has the potential to revolutionise the way we monitor and manage carbon sequestration in agriculture.
+The use of drone-based LiDAR technology to map farms and measure carbon sequestration has the potential to revolutionise the way we monitor and manage carbon sequestration in agriculture.
 By providing detailed and accurate information about the biomass present on a farm, it allows farmers to make informed decisions about their farming practices and improve their carbon sequestration potential.
 As agriculture is the largest contributor to greenhouse gas emissions in Ireland, this technology has the potential to make a significant contribution to mitigating climate change in the country.

 Farm land with trees and fields and a railway line